-The Commonwealth must ensure that the ozone NAAQS are attained and maintained by implementing permanent and Federally-enforceable control measures.
-This proposed rulemaking will be submitted to the United States Environmental Protection Agency (EPA) for approval as a revision to the Commonwealth's State Implementation Plan (SIP) following promulgation of the final-form rulemaking.
-Control measures approved by the EPA as elements of the SIP are Federally-enforceable.
+This final-form rulemaking will be submitted to the United States Environmental Protection Agency (EPA) for approval as a revision to the Commonwealth's State Implementation Plan (SIP) following promulgation of the final-form rulemaking.

 (8) State the statutory authority for the regulation.
 Include specific statutory citation.